H.R. 7066: SHIELD Act

 Small and mid-size businesses

-Businesses that are not part of the new large-load class could avoid paying for generation, transmission, distribution, and local facility upgrades built mainly for very large new customers.
+Businesses outside the large-load class could avoid carrying a share of generation, transmission, and distribution upgrades built for very large new customers next door.

-Utilities get a clearer framework to require full cost recovery from very large loads and to prioritize projects that include onsite storage, demand response, or 100% zero-emission energy within the same balancing authority.
+Utilities would get a clearer mandate to recover the full cost of serving very large loads and to favor projects that bring their own clean generation, storage, or demand flexibility.

 Who is affected by H.R.
 7066?

-Data centers, factories, and other very large new power users
+Data centers and other very large new power users

 State regulatory authorities

-They must commence consideration or set a hearing date within 1 year after enactment, complete a determination within 2 years, and submit a report within 30 days to two congressional committees unless a pre-enactment exemption applies.
+They would have to start considering the standards within 1 year, complete a determination within 2 years, and report to two congressional committees within 30 days, unless a pre-enactment exemption applies.

 Nonregulated utilities